-By Aaron Zamzow Firefighter/ EMT, B.S Health and Wellness, N.A.S.M.-CPT, PN1
+By Aaron Zamzow Firefighter/ EMT, B.S Health and Wellness, NSCA- CSCS, N.A.S.M.-CPT, PN1

 Copyright ©ZamzowFitness, LLC.
-2016 ALL RIGHTS RESERVED Thanks so much for downloading this eBook!
+2017 ALL RIGHTS RESERVED Thanks so much for downloading this eBook!

 If you're reading this download then you obviously have an interest in being the best Fire Rescue Athlete you can be.
-Let's face the facts; eating healthy in the firehouse isn't the easiest thing to do.
+Let's face the facts; eating healthy in the firehouse or out of it isn't the easiest thing to do.
 It takes discipline and an avoidance of the kitchen (or whatever place in the firehouse where all the goodies are).
 Obviously, it is impossible to avoid the kitchen entirely but it is possible to lean out the firehouse.